mongodb/docs-relational-migrator/source/includes/steps-create-relational-connection-short.rst

          .. include:: /includes/table-sybase-connection-fields.rst

-.. step:: Enter the :guilabel:`Username` and :guilabel:`Password` to use for authentication.
+#.
+Enter the :guilabel:`Username` and :guilabel:`Password` to use for authentication.

-.. step:: Optionally, if you are connecting to a SQL, MySQL, or PostgreSQL server, you can toggle from :guilabel:`General` to :guilabel:`SSL` to connect using SSL.
+#.
+Optionally, if you are connecting to a SQL, MySQL, or PostgreSQL server, you can toggle from :guilabel:`General` to :guilabel:`SSL` to connect using SSL.

-.. step:: Specify a :guilabel:`Connection name` and optionally an :guilabel:`Environment tag`.
+#.
+Specify a :guilabel:`Connection name` and optionally an :guilabel:`Environment tag`.

-.. step:: Optionally, click :guilabel:`Test connection` to confirm that Relational Migrator can establish a connection.
+#.
+Optionally, click :guilabel:`Test connection` to confirm that Relational Migrator can establish a connection.

-.. step:: Click :guilabel:`Save`.
+#.
+Click :guilabel:`Save`.